RamosPabloA/NPC_Dusk_MOD/Dusk/Readme-Dusk.txt

 ------------------------------

 Q: Where is he?
 A: Dusk is in the Waukeen's Promenade of Athkatla.
-He'll find you after your scape from the dungeon.
+He'll find you after your scape from Irenicus's dungeon.
-Q: But she is not there!
+Q: But he is not there!
 A: Make sure that you have actually installed the mod.
 Open your game directory and run Setup-Dusk.exe.
 If this file is not there, repeat the installation process as described above.

 Q: Dusk's select/confirm sounds are all mixed up!
-And her name, too!
+And his name, too!
 A: Select Dusk and press K key.

 Q: Is there a romance between Dusk and the PC?
 A: No (atleast at the moment), although you can have a friendship with him.

 Q: Can I install Dusk and continue playing?
 A: Sure, just quit the game before installing mods.
+Just keep in mind that if you do it beyond Chapter 2, you may not be able to initialize their first mission.

 Q: Is Dusk compatible with mod X?
 A: Dusk should work fine with other mods.
 Install him together with other